ninjaframework/ninja/ninja-core/src/site/markdown/documentation/working_with_relational_dbs/jpa.md

 your service class.
 2. For saving / updating and deleting data always use <code>@Transactional</code>.
 The same
 here: you can wrap either a controller method or method of your service class.
-3. For several transcations within one HTTP request or scheduler invocation:
+3. For several transactions within one HTTP request or scheduler invocation:
  * a. use <code>@UnitOfWork</code> around the controller or service method and use
 <code>@Transactional</code> or programmatic API of the <code>EntityManager</code> to demarcate
 transaction within the same <code>@UnitOfWork</code>